Eledmunds15/IN713C_Microstructural_Defect_Classification/README.md

 This work was mainly conducted in MATLAB R2023b.
 Python and some of it's libraries have been used for minor data analysis.

-To cite the work: Edmunds & Thomas (2024)
+To cite the work: Edmunds EL, Thomas M. Classification of microstructural defects in selective laser melted inconel 713C alloy using convolutional neural networks.
+Materials Science and Technology.
+2025;0(0). doi:10.1177/02670836241308470

-Original micrographs sourced from: ...
+Original micrographs sourced from: Liu C. Selective laser melting of nickel superalloys for aerospace applications: defect analysis and material property optimisation.
+PhD Thesis, The University of Sheffield, UK, 2021.